 Of course, cannabis does contain these powerful flavonoids, as well.

 The subset of flavonoids found in cannabis are called cannaflavins, and were first discovered in 1986 by researcher Marilyn Barrett at the University of London.
 Barret found, in this initial study, two cannabis specific flavonoids known as cannflavin A and cannflavin B. But in the years following about 20 more flavonoids have been found in cannabis, mainly belonging to the flavone and flavonol subclasses, and including flavonoids such as luteolin, kaempferol and quercetin.

 In cannabis, like in other plants, these flavonoids can affect the taste, color and aroma of the flowers.
 They can also alter the way that a particular strain or variety of cannabis affects the person taking it.

 With cannabis, each strain has a unique blend of chemical components.
 But even with the same strain, there can be a big variation in the natural chemicals present in the cannabis plant.
 Depending on what blend of cannabis’ chemicals you are consuming, it might affect you in different ways and you might experience different therapeutic benefits.

-Interacting With Other Chemicals in Cannabis
+How Flavonoids Interact With Other Chemicals in Cannabis

-Potential Therapeutic Effects
+Potential Therapeutic Effects of Flavonoids

 When it comes to cannaflavins, one big therapeutic benefit is their anti-inflammatory powers.
 While many flavonoids are anti-inflammatory, certain cannaflavins seem to offer more serious inflammation relief.
-Cannflavin A and cannflavin B were both found to have anti-inflammatory benefits 30 times more effective than Aspirin!
+Cannflavin A and cannflavin B, those cannaflavins originally discovered in 1986, were both found to have anti-inflammatory benefits 30 times more effective than Aspirin!

 Preventing and Fighting Cancer